teamfacex/AndroidofflineFaceRecSDK/README.md

 ```
 ### Method
 The FaceRecognition SDK provides three main functions
- - Registration Method- Generation of a Vector from Input (Camera/Gallery)
+- [Registration Method](#registration-method)- Generation of a Vector from Input (Camera/Gallery)
- - Update Method- Adding of a List<string> of Vectors on SDK !!Please note that this method replaces all existing Vectors in SDK with your list
+- [Update Method](#update-method)- Adding of a List<string> of Vectors on SDK
- - Search Method- Comparing an Input to Registered String.
+- [Search Method](#search-method)- Comparing an Input to Registered String.

+#### Registeration Method
+The Output of the Registeration method:
+- Vector string
+- Cropped Image of the Registered person

+The Vector string has to be saved in a list<string> to be used as input for Update Method.

+#### Update Method
+Please note regarding Update Method:
+- This method replaces all existing Vectors in SDK with your list
+- Everytime the app opens you need to load data using Update Method

-### Interpreting the Output of Search Method
+#### Output of Search Method
 After you register vectors on an SDK using Registeration Method or update a string of vectors on your device using update method, you can call the search method.

 The output of the Search method is:
  - Position of Matching person in your List<string>
  - Cropped Search image used
  - Euclidean distance between the Search image and registered Image

+### Interpreting Euclidean Distance
  The Euclidean distance represents the level of closeness/ Match between the images with a threshold of 0.8 set as the limit
   - If distance is less than 0.8, the images are of same person, but different images
   - If distance is more than 0.8, the images are not a match.